minio/simdcsv/README.md

 # simdcsv

-**Experimental: do not use in production.**
+This is a Golang package for accelerating the parsing of CSV data.
+It leverages SIMD capabilities for Intel and AMD CPUs (from AVX2 onwards) to speed up the parsing process while detecting and handling the various peculiarities of the CSV data format.

-A 2 stage design approach for speeding up CSV parsing (somewhat analoguous to [simdjson-go](https://github.com/minio/simdjson-go)).
+It uses a two stage design approach which is somewhat analogous to and inspired by [simdjson-go](https://github.com/minio/simdjson-go).

 ## Design goals

 - 1 GB/sec parsing performance
 - support arbitrarily large data sets (and beyond 4 GB)
 - drop-in replacement for `encoding/csv`
-- zero copy behaviour/memory efficient
+- zero copy behaviour and memory efficient

-## Two Stage Design
+## Two stage design

 The design of `simdcsv` consists of two stages:
 - stage 1: preprocess the CSV